 Don't forget to be respectful of these creatures who call the mountains home!
 Be sure to keep a safe distance.

 This charming shopping and dining destination also hosts free festivals throughout the year.
-One beloved landmark is The Old Mill Candy Kitchen.
-Rumor has it that they hand out free sugary samples here!
+The beloved landmark is The Old Mill Candy Kitchen.
+One of the best things to do in Pigeon Forge for free is to try the sweets here.
+Rumor has it that they hand out free sugary samples regularly!

 Related Post: 9 Things to Do in Pigeon Forge When it Rains

-Additionally, you can get an inside look at how the mill works when you take a tour for a small fee.
+Additionally, you can get an inside look at how the mill works when you take a tour for a small fee, making it one of the top cheap things to do in Pigeon Forge.

-Those who have a knack for scouting out the best handmade products will enjoy a visit to the Great Smoky Arts & Crafts Community!
-The community consists of independent artists, and it's the largest of its kind in the United States.
+Those who have a knack for scouting out the best handmade products will enjoy free activities in Pigeon Forge and a visit to the Great Smoky Arts & Crafts Community!
+The community consists of independent artists, and it’s the largest of its kind in the United States.
 The trolley is the preferred mode of transportation to weave through the eight-mile loop of delightful galleries, shops, and studios.

 Browsing is free, but you'll have to drop some cash if you find something to take home with you!
 Keep this in mind before falling in love with a painting, candle, or other craft.
 However, if you want to use a little spare change here, your secret is safe with us!